-- · Case sensitivity is disabled. - The lookup condition contains binary data type. - The lookup condition uses a field with a complex data type. - The cache is configured to be shared, named, persistent, dynamic, or uncached.
+- · Case sensitivity is disabled. - The lookup condition contains binary data type. - The cache is configured to be shared, named, persistent, dynamic, or uncached.
 The cache must be a static cache.

 The mapping fails in the following situation:

 • The transformation is unconnected and used with a Joiner or Java transformation.